Goal Alignment in LLM-Based User Simulators for Conversational AI: Related Work

 Existing work focuses on improving various aspects of LLM-based user simulators.
 For instance, \citet{sun2023metaphorical} makes user simulators more realistic by incorporating prior knowledge and experiences into response generation. \citet{luo-etal-2024-duetsim} improve user simulator quality by using a verifier LLM to provide feedback for unsuitable responses.
 Meanwhile, \citet{liu-etal-2023-one, ahmad2025simulatinguserdiversitytaskoriented} improve the diversity of user simulator behavior by incorporating multiple personas.

-Despite these advances, existing works assume that LLMs possess the fundamental capabilities to simulate users.
+Despite these advances, existing works assume that LLMs possess the fundamental capabilities to simulate users and consistently demonstrate goal-oriented behaviors.
 This assumption proves problematic, as recent evaluations reveal that even state-of-the-art LLM-based user simulators struggle to follow their user goal \citep{kim2025pipaunifiedevaluationprotocol, zhang2020recent, yao2024taubenchbenchmarktoolagentuserinteraction}.
-Our work addresses this critical gap by improving LLM abilities to simulate users and consistently demonstrate goal-oriented behaviors.
+Prior work has develop goal-oriented dialogue systems that proactively guide conversations towards specific objectives \citep{muise2019planning, tang-etal-2019-target, wu-etal-2019-proactive}.
+In our work, we address the critical goal misalignment problem in LLM-based user simulators by improving LLM abilities to simulate users and consistently demonstrate goal-oriented behaviors.